you-zhou/notes/dev.md

 $ autopep8 --in-place optparse.py
 ```
+Excluding the --in-place flag will cause the program to output the modified code directly to the console for review.
+The --aggressive flag will perform more substantial changes and can be applied multiple times for greater effect.

 ## colour coded print
 Print texts  in colour coded fashion can be useful to highlight important messages.